How to Increase Your Consulting Fee Rates

 The first thing prospects search for is a strong LinkedIn profile.
 Next are testimonials.
 If you have these two you have a solid foundation for your authority.

 As a new consultant you absolutely have to have a great LinkedIn profile, testimonials, and a few blogs and LinkedIn posts that target your client’s pain.
-We cover this in the Consulting Mastery course, Stage 3: Promoting Your Consulting Services of the Starting and Building a Thriving Consulting Business course.
+We cover this in the Starting and Building a Thriving Consulting Business course.

 Stage 3: Promoting Your Services in the course guides you through creating a powerful marketing message, LinkedIn profile, posts, testimonials, white papers, and case studies.
 These are the foundation to building your brand.